-You may be wondering if it’s safe to give your rabbit peanuts.
-While peanuts may seem like a fun treat, there are plenty of reasons that you should never feed them to rabbits.
-Even if you’ve fed your rabbit peanuts in the past and it seemed as if your rabbit was fine, it’s still wise to avoid peanuts if there are plenty of better food and treat options for your rabbit.
+While peanuts may seem like fun treats, there are plenty of reasons that you should never feed them to rabbits.
+Even if you’ve fed peanuts to your rabbit in the past and it seemed like they were fine, it’s still wise to avoid peanuts, as there are plenty of safer and healthier food and treat options for your rabbit.

 Read on to find out why peanuts are bad for rabbits.
-We’ll cover the potential health hazards and offer you better treat suggestions.
-We’ll also take a closer look at whether peanut shells and peanut hay are safe for your rabbit.
+We cover the potential health hazards and provide better treat suggestions.
+We also look at whether peanut shells and peanut hay are safe for your rabbit.

 Facts About Peanuts

-Peanuts are actually a legume.
-Despite having “nut” in their name, they’re not a tree nut.
-Peanuts are more closely related to soy, beans, and lentils.
-Nutritionally, peanuts are known for having a high fat content.
+Despite having “nut” in their name, peanuts are not tree nuts, but rather legumes.
+Peanuts are more closely related to soybeans and lentils.
+Nutritionally, peanuts are known for having high fat content.
 They pack many calories in a small package.
 While they’re low in carbohydrates, peanuts are a good source of protein and an excellent source of many vitamins and minerals.

 Why Are Peanuts Bad for Rabbits?